Alexander Sirota: Biography

 On April 27, all inhabitants of Pripyat were evacuated due to a disaster at the Chernobyl Nuclear Power Plant.
-Everyone was forced to leave the city with the promises that they would be able to return soon.
+Everyone was forced to leave the city with the promise that they would be able to return soon.

 From 1987, Alexander lived in Kyiv, where he finished high school No. 267 in 1994.
 Later on, he finished the International Solomon University of Kyiv with a degree in history.

 Alexander's first experience as a journalist came from his work about the Chernobyl tragedy titled "I Want Them to Remember," which has been translated into English and published in the magazine of the Department of Humanitarian Affairs of the United Nations.

 After this publication, in April 1996, Alexander has been invited by the Greenpeace to the United States to participate in the international action GREENPEACE "Testimonies tours", where Alexander (nicknamed "Sasha") was a representative of Ukraine in mass actions and meetings with the public and the Ukrainian diaspora, which were devoted to the tenth anniversary of the Chernobyl Catastrophe.